morse-simulator/morse/doc/morse/user/installation.rst

 +++++++++++++++++

 - Python (3.2 or +) On Linux: compiled with the ``--with-wide-unicode`` flag
+- Python-dev package (if installing from a repository)
 - Blender (>= 2.59 & < 2.62) build with Python 3.2
 - MORSE source code

 .. note::
-  If you install Python by hand, the compilation must be done according to your operating system, to match the Python complied in Blender:
+  If you install Python by hand, the compilation must be done according to your operating system, to match the Python compiled in Blender:

   - On **Linux** compile with the ``--with-wide-unicode`` flag.
 This will provide you with 4-byte Unicode characters (max size: 1114111)